 This is a self-guided process.
 That is, it doesn't require the involvement of a professional.
 Instead, written guidelines are provided to support your family through the process.
-There are three stages in the process: preparing the materials, completing the Individual Tools, and holding a family meeting.
+There are four stages in the process: thinking about who should be included in the family meeting, accessing and preparing the materials, completing the Individual Tools, and holding a family meeting.